 7. Spanish All Around Us

-8. Notable Hispanic Americans Task Cards
+8. Learn About Hispanic Americans with Task Cards

 10. Local Celebrations

-If you are fortunate enough to live in or around a large city with substantial Hispanic population, there will likely be some type of local Hispanic Heritage Month festivities.
-Googling your city or state and Hispanic Heritage Month should lead to some local festivals and celebrations.
+If you are fortunate enough to live in or around a large city with a substantial Hispanic population, there will likely be some type of local Hispanic Heritage Month festivities.
+Googling your city or state + Hispanic Heritage Month should lead to some local festivals and celebrations.
 Make sure that your students know about these and hopefully they can attend and experience the food, art, music and culture that these celebrations would include.